pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The nice part about being a pessimist is that you are constantly being either proven right or pleasantly surprised."
 --George F. Will

+"I was not aware of how much vital energy had gone in to this struggle until the struggle was removed.
+I was out on a level plateau with my arms still thrashing and my lungs still grabbing at air that no longer resisted."
+--Tennessee Williams, The Catastrophe of Success

+"Security is a kind of death."
+--Tennessee Williams, The Catastrophe of Success

-"[T]he monosyllable of the clock is Loss, loss, loss, unless you devote your heart to its opposition."
+"[T]ime is short, and it doesn't return again.
+It is slipping away while I write this and while you read it, and the monosyllable of the clock is Loss, loss, loss, unless you devote your heart to its opposition."
---Tennessee Williams
+--Tennessee Williams, The Catastrophe of Success

 "I can stil feel that emotion just leaping on me like a..like a panther."
 --[Hugh Wilson](https://www.youtube.com/watch?v=3VZSJKbzyMc), land steward in NZ